bkieselEducational/Oauth/README.md

 # Oauth Walkthrough

-# NOTE: This code is meant as an introductory reference ONLY!!
-(It's a simple demo.
-Follow the instructions at the bottom of this README to incorporate a Google Oauth flow into your project.)
+# NOTE: Follow the instructions at the bottom of this README to incorporate a Google Oauth flow into your project.

 # OAuth2 Authorization Code Flow with PKCE using Google OAuth